All you need to know about VNC remote access technology

 Misconception: all VNC-based remote access software is open source

 It is true that VNC technology was originally open-source, and many modern derivatives of the software still are, but that's not the case for all VNC-based software.
-VNC Connect, which uses version 6 of the RFB protocol, is not open source.
+VNC Connect, which was released in 2016 and uses version 6 of the RFB protocol, is not open source.

 Misconception: VNC-based software is not secure